 About Security Analytics and Logging (SAL SaaS) for the ASA

-Security Analytics and Logging (SaaS) allows you to capture all syslog events and Netflow Secure Event Logging (NSEL) from your ASA and view them in one place in Cisco Defense Orchestrator (CDO).
+Security Analytics and Logging (SaaS) allows you to capture all syslog events and Netflow Secure Event Logging (NSEL) from your ASA and view them in one place in Security Cloud Control.

-The events are stored in the Cisco cloud and viewable from the Event Logging page in CDO where you can filter and review them to gain a clear understanding of what security rules are triggering in your network.
+The events are stored in the Cisco cloud and viewable from the Event Logging page in Security Cloud Control where you can filter and review them to gain a clear understanding of what security rules are triggering in your network.
 The Logging and Troubleshooting package gives you these capabilities.

-How ASA Events are Displayed in the CDO Events Viewer
+How ASA Events are Displayed in the Security Cloud Control Events Viewer

 Syslog events and NSEL events are generated when logging is enabled on the ASA, and network traffic matches access control rule criteria.
-After the events are stored in the Cisco cloud, you can view them in CDO.
+After the events are stored in the Cisco cloud, you can view them in Security Cloud Control.

 You can install multiple Secure Event Connectors (SECs) and send events generated by a rule, on any device, to any of the SECs as if it were a syslog server.
 The SEC then forwards the event to the Cisco cloud.
 Do not forward the same events to all of your SECs.
 You will be duplicating the events sent to the Cisco cloud and needlessly inflate your daily ingest rate.